missing pieces of public compute

 state economics

-polkadot handles 20k tps per parachain. solana does 200-300 actual user interactions per second. we’re not capacity constrained. we’re ux constrained. gatekeeping this capacity with compulsory fee mechanisms or complex identity rituals is overkill.
+polkadot handles 20k tps per parachain. solana does 200-300 actual user interactions per second. we’re not capacity constrained. we’re ux constrained. gatekeeping this capacity with compulsory fee mechanisms is overkill.

 but maybe the gatekeeping is why polkadot runs empty.
 20k tps capacity, 0.3 tps usage. penumbra tried the opposite - $0.000009 withdrawal fees, no barriers - and also has 3 withdrawals per day. high friction or no friction, same result: empty chains. the answer isn’t at either extreme.